 HOW DOES THE LIPOGEMS PROCEDURE WORK?

 By promoting tissue regeneration and reducing inflammation, the Lipogems procedure can help patients recover from injuries more quickly, avoid invasive surgeries, and return to normal activities with less pain.
+This office-based procedure is conducted at 41 Resnik Road within our pain clinic and typically requires only one hour.
+Patients can walk in for the procedure and walk out afterward.

 Fat Harvesting